Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 difficulty speaking or swallowing, muscle stiffness, and behavioral changes.

-Wilson's disease can be challenging to diagnose because its symptoms overlap with
+Wilson's disease can be challenging to diagnose because its symptoms overlap

 those of other conditions.
-Doctors typically perform a combination of blood tests to
+Doctors typically perform a combination of blood

 measure copper levels, liver function tests, and genetic testing to confirm the